Despite some well-known headwinds, property markets across Sydney and NSW continue to press higher.

 Clearly, there are a number of reasons for a vendor to at the very least, entertain an early offer on a property.

-If you know your market well and if you have taken the time to cultivate good relationships with some of the major sales agents in your area, then there is every chance you’ll be able to secure a property, even if the market is very tight, like we’re seeing at the moment.
+If you know your market well and if you have taken the time to cultivate good relationships with some of the major sales agents in your area and if you hire the best buyers agency in Newcastle, then there is every chance you’ll be able to secure a property, even if the market is very tight, like we’re seeing at the moment.